X-oss-byte/aws-workshop/content/01_Prerequisites/13_LightrunAccountSetup.md

 # Setting up your Lightrun account

-TODO: Remove all mention of EKS from workshop, make sure to note we converted it to Docker

 Lightrun's developer observability platform offers a fully-manged SaaS solution, which we will use during this workshop.

 {{% notice tip %}}